-Convert DOCX to DOC for free with your Mac
+Convert DOCX to DOC for Free with your Mac

-- Launch the Terminal (located in /Applications/Utilities/Terminal)
+- Launch the Terminal app (located in /Applications/Utilities/Terminal)

-- Type the following command:
+- Type the following command, then hit return when finished:

 textutil -convert doc /path/to/filename.docx